Poor planning and preparation, and no prayer, leads to a poor performance.

 Business advisors and self-help books recommend that we set goals and make plans to succeed in our endeavors.
 Why do we not do this to help us overcome sin?

 God tells us that a good man leaves an inheritance for his children's children.
-What kind of legacy will we leave our descendents?
-Will it be just a material legacy of money and heirlooms, or will it also be a spiritual legacy of devotion to God?
+What kind of legacy will we leave our descendants?

 Is there such a thing as luck?
 Is the world subject to pure coincidence or blind fate?
-Mike Ford tackles this philosophical subject with the truth of God's Word, concluding that, when it comes to His chosen people, God leaves nothing to chance!
+When it comes to His chosen people, God leaves nothing to chance.

 We must protect ourselves from toxic information overload by keeping the vision of our calling in front of us, living for the future.
 We cannot be distracted.

 Christians need to have a conscious plan in seeking God.
 Here are several essential qualities that must be included in any successful course of action.

 The sanctification process requires us to cooperate with God in order to produce Christian works and character, preparing us for the Kingdom of God.